ChristopherBrum/rb130/intro_to_testing/intro_to_testing.md

 end
 ```

 - `class CarTest < MiniTest::Test` here we are creating our _test class_(`CarTest`).
 By inheriting from `MiniTest::Test` this ensures that we have all the necessary methods for writing tests.
+The test class should be named the same as the class we are testing with `Test` appended to it for clarification and when possible.
 - Within our test class(`CarTest`) we can write instance method that start with `test_` which lets Minitest that these methods are individual tests that need to be run.
 - Within each test we need to make some _assertions_.
 These assertions are what we are trying to verify.
 Prior to making assertions we must set up some data and/or objects to make assertions against.
 - We instantiate a new `Car` object and save it to local variable `car` within the `CarTest#test_wheels` method in order to verify that a newly created `Car` object has `4` wheels.